Author: Kevin S. Chen

 The Function of the Mosaic Covenant within the Shape of the Pentateuch

 For Chen, one of the most significant interpretive questions “back then and ever since is not whether the Pentateuch gives extensive attention to the Sinai/Deuteronomic law but how these laws relate to the important theme of the Messiah” (4).
 Here the nature of book-level meaning is paramount.
 Chen asks, “What does the Pentateuch as a unified literary whole really mean, especially with respect to the Sinai/Deuteronomic law and Messiah?”
 (4).
 Noting this is an important contemporary challenge, Chen also observes that many of the theological and hermeneutical differences within Judaism and early Christianity involved “rival interpretations of the Pentateuch” (3).
-A core issues is “not simply the importance of God’s laws, but the reality of our inevitable failure to observe them” (5).
+A core issue is “not simply the importance of God’s laws, but the reality of our inevitable failure to observe them” (5).

 After his development of messianic themes, Chen also devotes his final chapter to the pattern of covenant failure in the narratives of the Pentateuch (270–86; cf. 27–30).
 Chen summarizes his position: “Insofar as readers mistakenly view the Pentateuch as a legal code, its inherent Messianic glory will not shine through it” (289).
 In this model, the Pentateuch’s own “theology of the Sinai/Deuteronomic law” both affirms its “divine origin and consequent importance of keeping it” while also demonstrating its “inadequacy as a means of salvation and blessing, in contrast with the Messiah and the new covenant ‘in the last days’” (289).